 - Examine and evaluate qualifications of education, skill, and experience for certification of a person as a veterinary technician and for annual registration of employment;

 - Regulate all veterinarians in a corporate practice and prevent corporate or noncorporate holdings from being sold to, directed by, or controlled by a nonveterinarian;

 - (A) Hold hearings on all matters properly brought before the board and, in connection thereto, administer oaths, receive evidence, make the necessary determinations, and enter orders consistent with the findings.

 (B) The board may require by subpoena the attendance and testimony of witnesses and the production of papers, records, or other documentary evidence and commission depositions; and

 - Bring proceedings in the courts for the enforcement of this chapter or any regulations made pursuant thereto.

-Pursuant to A.C.A. § 17-101-301, any veterinarian or licensed veterinarian desiring a license to practice veterinary medicine in Arkansas may make written application to the Veterinary Medical Examining Board showing that s/he is:
+Pursuant to A.C.A. § 17-101-301, any veterinarian or licensed veterinarian desiring a license to practice veterinary medicine in this state may make written application to the Veterinary Medical Examining Board showing that he or she is:

 - At least 21years of age; and

 - A person of moral integrity and acceptable ethical standards.